redoral/reddit-market-bot/README.md

   query: string; // The string to search for in each title
   subreddit: string; // The subreddit you want this bot to scan
-  postLimit: number; // The maximum amount of posts to fetch on each call };
+  postLimit: number; // The maximum amount of posts to fetch on each call
+  pollRate: number; // Number of times the bot will scan the subreddit in ms };
 ```